Basic Stuff on Installing SketchUp

 So far the reports on installing SU in Win7 beta are good.

-Nothing official about support Windows 8, even with SketchUp 2013, but the operating system seems to work well with SketchUp - so long as the graphics driver contains all the OpenGL stuff SketchUp requires.
+Nothing official about support Windows 8, not even with SketchUp 2013, but the operating system seems to work well with SketchUp - so long as the graphics driver contains all the OpenGL stuff SketchUp requires.
+Official support for Windows 8 finally came with SketchUp 14.

 One of the more interesting things about Windows 8 is the automatic updating of device drivers.
 This can hurt SketchUp if the graphics driver included with the automatic updates is sub-par.
 This issue has adversely affected people with the Microsoft Surface Pro tablet, that has integrated Intel graphic accelerator instead of a dedicated graphics card.
 Intel has made a valiant effort creating a driver to run OpenGL demanding graphics applications.
 Unfortunately, the latest-and-greatest Intel drivers may not be distributed through automatic updates